Main page content

 The EE program admits students once per year for autumn quarter only.
 Explore the links on this page for information on applying to the major, courses and planning tools, scholarships, and additional resources for students.
 Check out the CES & EE program videos featuring student senior projects and faculty research.

 Explore the links on this page for information on applying to the major, courses and planning tools, scholarships, and additional resources for students.

 The mission of the Electrical Engineering Program is to provide students with the fundamental knowledge and skills needed to be responsible and productive engineers who can improve the quality of life in the community and become leaders in the field.

 Program Educational Objectives

 Program educational objectives, as defined by ABET are the abilities, skills, and accomplishments expected of graduates within a few years of graduation.
-The Program Educational Objectives of the Electrical Engineering program are:
+The Program Educational Objectives of the Electrical Engineering program are as follows:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.